What Does the P0405 Code Mean?

 • Faulty MAP sensor

-To fix the P0405 code, the most common fix is to first check the wiring and connection to the sensor and the EGR valve before replacing or repairing any other component.
+To repair the P0405 code, it is most common to first check the wiring and connection to the sensor and EGR valve before replacing or repairing other components.
 Here are some of the fixes you can try:

 • Inspect the wiring to EGR sensor and ensure the connection is secure